 3. Centralized and Seamless Communication Between the Field and Office

-Prior to onboarding a field service app, communication between back-office and field staff often takes place in a variety of disconnected channels.
+Without a field service app, back-office and field staff often communicate in a variety of disconnected channels.
 They collaborate through miscellaneous calls, texts, and emails that make it difficult to track which messages have been received, as well as where to find relevant updates and job information.

-A field service app should centralize all communications between your office and field staff and facilitate seamless communication, whether it relates to a technician’s status on the job, last-minute requests by customers, or on-the-fly schedule changes.
+A field service app should seamlessly centralize all communications between your office and mobile workforce, whether it relates to a technician’s status on the job, last-minute requests by customers, or on-the-fly schedule changes.

 4. Sales Enablement

-Service technicians historically have not enjoyed the process of selling.
-They didn’t get into the trades to be sales people, but to be trades people.
+Field service technicians historically have not enjoyed the process of selling.
+They didn’t get into the trades to be salespeople, but to be trades people.
 And yet, service businesses want their techs in the field to spot upsell opportunities, increase average ticket prices, and contribute more to profitability of the business.

-The field service app you choose should solve each of these problems: It should make it easier for technicians to generate more revenue while also relieving them of the need to be “salesy.”
+Your field service app should solve each of these problems: It should make it easier for technicians to generate more revenue while also relieving them of the need to be “salesy.”

 5. Accountability Enablement